 You will follow most of the steps for a normal new applicator license, except you will need to fill out the Duplicate Applicator License / Certification (PDF) and bring it with you on your test day, along with your payment made out to "Minnesota Department of Agriculture" for the amount found on your application ($10 for Commercial and Non-Commercial License Holders, $5 for Private License Holders).
-You will also need to bring a $20 check made out to "Le Sueur County."
+You will also need to bring $25 cash or check made out to "Le Sueur County."

 If your license is up to date, you will not have to take Category A (Core) Exam, only the exam for the license/certification you are applying for.

 Minnesota law requires companies, site managers and applicators that manage or apply manure for hire to obtain a Commercial Animal Waste Technician (CAWT) license from the Minnesota Department of Agriculture (MDA).
 Read more information on CAWT licensing.

 Le Sueur County offers in-person exams for CAWT Site Managers.
 CAWT Site Managers must:

 - Be currently employed by a licensed CAWT Company

 - Complete and submit the CAWT Site Manager Application Form (PDF) or apply online

 - Take and pass (80%) a multiple choice exam